PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/chemotaxis_page1.md

 	generate_network({overwrite=>1})
 	simulate({method=>"ode", t_end=>5, n_steps=>100})

+**STOP:** How would the concentration of free ligand and bound ligand change through the 5 seconds?

 Go to `Simulation` at the right side of the Contact Map button and click `Run`.
 You can visualize your `.gdat` data.

 ![image-center](../assets/images/chemotaxis_tutorial4.png){: .align-center}